topfunky/osxscreenshot/README.txt

 == DESCRIPTION:

-Wrapper around webkit2png.py to easily and programmatically capture screenshots, crop, and resize them on Mac OS X.
+Wrapper around webkit2png.py to easily and programmatically capture screenshots of websites, then crop and resize them.
+Mac OS X only.

 == FEATURES/PROBLEMS: